The InSAR absolute phase amid singularities: Differential InSAR absolute phase

 \subsubsection{Tree canopy observations}

-Transient decreases in coherence are also observed in the L-band BorealScat tomographic time series of a forest canopy in Remningstorp, southern Sweden \cite{monteith22,esa23}.
+Transient coherence drops are also observed in the L-band BorealScat tomographic time series of a forest canopy in Remningstorp, southern Sweden \cite{monteith22,esa23}.
 Fig. \ref{fig:borealscat}a) shows an uncalibrated tomogram from July 24, 2018, derived from the tower-mounted antenna array \cite{ulander18}, with the strongest return from the top of the canopy 20--25 m above the forest floor.
-The upper canopy has $\rho \gtrsim 0.8$ in the unreferenced one-day interferogram in b), from midnight to midnight, and the wrapped phase $\varphi$ is largely within $\pi/8$ of zero.
+The upper canopy has $\rho \gtrsim 0.8$ in the unreferenced one-day interferogram in b) and the wrapped phase $\varphi$ is largely within $\pi/8$ of zero.

 The estimated absolute phase in Fig. \ref{fig:borealscat}c) shows $2 \pi$ discontinuities, despite the near uniformity of the 24-hour interferogram.
 The absolute phase was estimated by approximating the integral \eqref{eq:phiadiff} by adding the wrapped phase differences over successive 5-minute intervals, the sampling interval of the BorealScat observations.
 Upper-canopy points A and B differ by $2 \pi$ in this estimated absolute phase, although the 24-hour complex coherence is similar.
 The complex plane insets shows that the coherence timeseries (for fixed primary) differ between these points, with only that of A encircling the origin during a period of low coherence.
-The low-coherence period occurred during the day, characterized by windier conditions and reduced plant water content.
-The interpretation is challenging because i) unwrapping the phase at 5-min intervals along the absolute path can introduce errors, and ii) the absolute phase of a speckle-affected realization differs from that of the hypothesized speckle-free underlying process (Fig. \ref{fig:decorrelation}).
-Despite these challenges, assuming that the observations sample a coherence that varies smoothly in space and time and that the phase is adequately sampled in time, the absolute phase jumps of $2 \pi$ in Fig. \ref{fig:borealscat}c) coincide with absolute phase singularities for which the coherence vanished at an earlier, intermediate time.
+The low-coherence period occurred during the day, characterized by windier conditions and lower plant water content.

+The interpretation of the estimated absolute phase is challenging.
+The first challenge is unwrapping errors along the absolute path, despite the short 5-min sampling interval.
+Second, the absolute phase of a speckle-affected realization differs from that of the hypothetical speckle-free underlying process (Fig. \ref{fig:decorrelation}).
+Under the assumption that the observations sample a coherence that varies smoothly in space and time and that the phase is adequately sampled in time, the absolute phase jumps of $2 \pi$ in Fig. \ref{fig:borealscat}c) coincide with absolute phase singularities for which the coherence vanished at an earlier, intermediate time.
+The jumps reflect the sensitivity of phase unwrapping to perturbations at low coherence, and their occurrence in integer multiples of $2 \pi$ is due to the congruence of the absolute phase with the (near-zero) wrapped phase.
+Both characteristics impede interpreting the observed absolute phase as a range difference.